LassoSoft/LassoGuide/lasso_guide_source/operations/sessions.rst

 -  **Storing authentication information** --
-   After a visitor has authenticated using a username and password, that authentication information can be stored in a session and then checked to ensure that the same visitor is accessing data from page request to page request.
+   After a visitor has authenticated using a username and password, that authentication information can be stored in a session and then checked to verify that the same visitor is accessing data from page request to page request.

 -  **Storing data without using a database** --